The US Army has launched a new regional headquarters in Alaska that will oversee the service’s rotary-wing flight operations in the high north.

 Recent years have seen multiple fatal incidents involving US Army aircraft in Alaska, where aviators are challenged by extreme temperatures and high altitude environments

-In 2022, the US Air Force announced a nearly $4 billion investment to maintain and expand operations at Greenland’s Thule Air Base – a Cold War outpost that lies 650nm above the Arctic Circle, making it the Pentagon’s northernmost installation.
+In 2022, the US Air Force announced a nearly $4 billion investment to maintain and expand operations at Greenland’s Thule air base – a Cold War outpost that lies 650nm above the Arctic Circle, making it the Pentagon’s northernmost installation.

-The installation of an arresting wire recovery system in 2021 allows carrier-capable Boeing F/A-18 Hornet fighter jets from the Royal Canadian Air Force to land at Thule throughout the year.
+The installation of an arresting wire recovery system in 2021 allows carrier-capable Boeing F/A-18 Hornet fighters from the Royal Canadian Air Force to land at Thule throughout the year.
 Fighter operations were previously limited to non-winter months, due to frequent high winds, limited visibility and ice build-up on the runway.

 Canada is in the midst of its own multi-decade expansion of Arctic security infrastructure, under a sprawling 20-year plan valued at nearly $30 billion.

-That spending spree will include new quick reaction bases for Ottawa’s planned fleet of Lockheed Martin F-35 stealth fighters, a new fleet of Airbus tankers, a modern helicopter acquisition plan and the construction of more over-the-horizon radars to track potential air and space threats coming through the polar region, in particular ultra-fast hypersonic missiles.
+That spending spree will include new quick reaction bases for Ottawa’s planned fleet of Lockheed Martin F-35 stealth fighters, a new fleet of Airbus A330 tankers, a modern helicopter acquisition plan and the construction of more over-the-horizon radars to track potential air and space threats coming through the polar region, in particular ultra-fast hypersonic missiles.

 The new hardware is meant to increase Canada’s commitments to the North American Aerospace Defense Command operated jointly with the USA.